Home β About

 - All text meets minimum contrast ratios (WCAG AA)

-- Flare Mode reduces cognitive load on high-symptom days
+- Crash Day Mode reduces cognitive load on high-symptom days

 - Keyboard navigation throughout β no mouse required